-Right now, the best camera phone is the Samsung Galaxy S9 Plus.
-We think it's the best smartphone with a camera you can choose thanks to its combination of powerful dual cameras, incredible main sensor and useful additional features.
+Right now, the best camera phone is the Google Pixel 3.
+We think it's the best smartphone with a camera you can choose thanks to its incredible main sensor and superb software.
 You can read more about our number one choice below.

 But there were plenty of contenders for the top spot: manufacturers are constantly pushing the barriers of what can be achieved with these portable snappers, and there's a lot of competition right now.